dtiesling/flask-muck/README.md

 # DELETE             | curl -X DELETE "/api/v1/my-model/1"
 ```

+## Features
+- Automatic generation of CRUD endpoints.
+- Built-in search, filter, sort and pagination when listing resources.
+- Support for APIs with nested resources (i.e. /api/classrooms/12345/students).
+- Fully compatible with any other Flask method-based or class-based views.
+Mix & match with your existing views.
+- Pre and post callbacks configurable on all manipulation endpoints.
+Allow for adding arbitrary logic before and after Create, Update or Delete operations.

 ## Install

-Flask-Muck is in Beta and does not have a production available for install yet.
-A standard production release on PyPi
-is coming soon.
+Flask-Muck is in Beta and does not have a standard version available for install yet.
+A standard release on PyPi is coming soon.

 `pip install flask-muck`